Noite na Taverna: Chapter 4: "Gennaro"

 The painter Gennaro reminisces of when he was the young apprentice of the famous Godofredo Walsh.
-Walsh had a young, beautiful wife named Nauza (whom Gennaro loved) and a young, beautiful daughter named Laura (who loved Gennaro).
-One day, Laura gets pregnant of Gennaro, but when she proposes marriage to him, he declines.
+Walsh had a young, beautiful wife named Nauza, whom Gennaro loved, and a daughter named Laura, who in turn loved Gennaro.
+Laura, sneaking into Gennaro’s bedroom late at night, gets pregnant, but when she proposes marriage to him, he declines.
 Displeased, she gradually sinks into depression and dies, taking the baby with her.

-The old painter, not knowing anything, visits his daughter's bedroom every night and, because of this, Gennaro starts sleeping with his wife.
-However, the painter is able to make Gennaro confess everything in a certain night.
-Days later, Godofredo takes Gennaro to a cliff and tries to kill him; however, he survives the fall and decides to return to Godofredo's house – initially planning to apologize, but later he changes his mind and decides to take his revenge on the painter and murder him.
-However, when he arrives at the painter's house, he finds both Nauza and Godofredo dead.
+The old painter, not knowing anything, visits his daughter's bedroom every night and Gennaro then starts sleeping with Godofredo’s wife.
+One evening, however, he is able to make Gennaro confess everything.
+Days later, Godofredo takes Gennaro to a cliff and tries to kill him.
+Surviving the fall, he decides to return to the painter's house – initially planning to apologize, but later changing his mind and deciding to take revenge.
+However, upon arriving at the painter's house, Gennaro finds both Nauza and Godofredo already dead.